Columbia College Chicago Announces 2017 Honorary Degree Recipients

 For more information on the 2017 Columbia College Chicago commencement ceremonies, and for a copy of the commencement guide, visit students.colum.edu/commencement

-Columbia College Chicago is a private, non-profit urban institution offering a distinctive curriculum that blends creative arts, media, liberal arts and business for 8,000 students in more than 100 undergraduate and graduate degree programs.
+Columbia College Chicago is a private, non-profit urban institution offering a distinctive curriculum that blends creative arts, media, liberal arts and business for more than 8,000 students in more than 100 undergraduate and graduate degree programs.
 Dedicated to academic excellence and long-term career success, Columbia College Chicago creates a dynamic, challenging and collaborative space for students who experience the world through a creative lens.
 For more information, visit www.colum.edu.

 Anjali Julka, 312.369.7016, firstname.lastname@example.org